psg-mit/muf-ci/README.md

 ```
 The plot will be located at `benchmarks/outlier/output/smc_ssi_particles.png` and `benchmarks/noise/output/smc_ssi_particles.png`.

-5. To produce Section 5 Table 1:
+5. To produce Section 5 Table 1 and the runtimes of the analysis:
 ```bash
 python visualize.py --task analysis_table --handlers smc
 ```
+The runtimes may have variations due to system differences.

 ### Full Replication
 To perform the full replication of the figures in the paper: